 PML Third round begins

-Two of Palau Major League Baseball’s top teams, Koror and Airai got the third round off to a fast start with Koror jumping to 7-0 lead in the first inning and were carrying the shut out going into the 3rd until Reagan Sidoi goes on a one man scoring spree hitting a triple to make it 9-3 following that up in the bottom of the 5th with this hit (kablois) A 3 run homer to make things interesting at 11-6 with still plenty of time left.
-Koror’s Royce Sadang finished off his complete game, shutting Airai down the rest of the way and sealing the final score at 11-6.
+Two of Palau Major League Baseball’s top teams, generic Koror and Airai got the third round off to a fast start with Koror jumping to 7-0 lead in the first inning and were carrying the shut out going into the 3rd until Reagan Sidoi goes on a one man scoring spree hitting a triple to make it 9-3 following that up in the bottom of the 5th with this hit (kablois) A 3 run homer to make things interesting at 11-6 with still plenty of time left.
+Koror’s Royce Sadang finished off his complete game, information pills shutting Airai down the rest of the way and sealing the final score at 11-6.
 PML’s other games last featured a Meyun’s win over Ngerbeches and Thursday night’s game was moved to tonight which will feature Kayangel and Ngerbeched.
 Koror and Meyuns face off over the weekend.

 Former Palau Dive Guide WINS Emmy!

-As reported on Mike-ro sports a couple weeks back, Hawaii based underwater filmmaker Craig Musburger who spent time in Palau as a dive guide, received an emmy nomination for his work on the Iron Man triathalon.
+As reported on Mike-ro sports a couple weeks back, buy more about Hawaii based underwater filmmaker Craig Musburger who spent time in Palau as a dive guide, received an emmy nomination for his work on the Iron Man triathalon.
 Mike-ro sports recieved this message from Craig this week… “We won!!!!
 I really didn’t expect this, but the awards were announced last night in New York and we won!
 Super stoked.”

 Congratulations Craig from all of us here at OTV and hope to see you in Palau sometime in the future!